Seller Delusion Is Real in Tarrant County (And It's Costing You Days on Market)

 Seller delusion is believing your house is worth more than buyers will pay for it right now, in this zip code, in this condition.
 It costs sellers days on market, weak offers, and sometimes the deal entirely.
-The fix is not patience — it's an honest look at price, condition, and what this market actually requires.
+The fix isn't patience.
+It's an honest look at price, condition, and what this market actually requires.

 The Market You Remember vs. the One You're In

 In 2021 and 2022, houses in 76179 moved fast.
 Bidding wars.
 Waived inspections.
 Sellers calling the shots.
 That market is gone.
-The current average days on market in 76179 is 66 days (Redfin, March 2026).
+The current average days on market in 76179 is around 53 days (RentCast, June 2026).
 Sellers who are still pricing as if it's two years ago are the ones watching that number climb.

 What 'Seller Delusion' Actually Looks Like